jstnstwrt/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Lists and sets are both data types that store collections of values in python.
-A list is an *ordered* collection, whereas sets are an unordered collection.
-This means that one should use a list (as opposed to a set) when the particular sequence (or indexing) of the collection of elements is important.
+A list is an *ordered* collection, whereas sets are an *unordered* collection.
+This means that one should use a list (as opposed to a set) when the particular sequence (or indexing) of elements is important.
 On the other hand, sets guarantee that every element in the collection is unique while lists may contain as many repeated values as you like.
 Sets also cannot contain any mutuable elements, although lists can.

 >> Some examples of both: